 How do we do that, you say?

-Interlibrary Loan is a term you might have heard in your college days, good for getting articles and tomes from other libraries across the nation.
+Interlibrary Loanopens a new window is a term you might have heard in your college days, good for getting articles and tomes from other libraries across the nation.
 But you can use it at the public library, too!
 We don’t do article requests, sadly, but we do borrow print materials from other libraries.
 We send them too!

 Unfortunately, if both of these avenues are tried and we still can’t get what you’re asking for, we’ll just have to tell you we can’t get it.
 But don’t give up hope!
 New books might take a while to be available from our vendor, and other libraries buy new books just as regularly as we do.
 Maybe you’ll rediscover that book you want a few months down the road, and this time, it might be available.
 (I’m not saying to request something every day, but asking again six months later might provide different results.)